常见问题解答Frequently Asked QuestionsЧасто задаваемые вопросыSık Sorulan Sorular

 A: Please check the following:

-- Ensure software lighting switch is on; try disabling HDR/Game mode; use the primary display and grant screen capture permissions.
+- Ensure the software lighting switch is on; if you are using HDR, confirm HDR is enabled and working correctly in Windows display settings; if you see obvious color shifts or flicker, temporarily disable HDR/Game mode to compare; always use the primary display and grant screen capture permissions.

 - NVIDIA: Control Panel → 3D Settings → Configure Surround, PhysX → select dedicated GPU and apply; restart Skydimo.